Maxz-09/Vikaru-Bot/README.md

 ### [3] Base-Vikaru-Md | ( install )

-The function of this feature is to download the file "base-vikaru-md"
+The function of this option is to download the file "base-vikaru-md"

+This file is an "Vikaru-Md" ( multi device ) script which functions as an additional feature for sending media.

 ##### Note :

-Vikaru-Md is an additional script for the media sending system of vikaru-bot

 Make sure you have the latest version of nodeJS to avoid errors.